text70/com-system/README.md

 This provides a reasonable list to modify the ```com``` file for haskell packages at build time, for build environments at the directory level.
 See [The Build Environment]

-## Running and compiling an executeable
+## Running and compiling an executable

 1. Add your haskell package names to the ```com```file in the ```--Add your packages below and uncomment --``` section, and put the ```com``` file your directory that you want to compile from, usually the same directory as your .hs file.